 I was able to get two pictures of me on the ride because I didn’t want to take chances while going down the mountain and losing my phone.
 Plus, I did notice some people used selfie sticks and took pictures or did videos of the ride.
 Not to mention, I am sure if you google it you can find several people’s experiences.
 Use caution, they are not responsible for broken or lost items.
 Using selfie sticks can cause injury to you or others.
 I know most places are starting to ban these on rides for safety reasons.
 Use common sense when taking your own images.
 There are restrictions on who can ride alone, how tall you have to be etc. for safety reasons as well.

 They do have one camera, that caught me off guard as I was going down.
 The pictures at the time of this posting is $10 per picture.
 That is a bit steep to me.

 My friend Melissa that I took with me said she enjoyed the ride very much too.
 She enjoyed looking around the gift shop as well and at the neat and cool things they have.
 I personally even believe they have some funny items like the Hillbilly Brief Case.
 You just have to check that one out for yourself.
 It cracked me up!

 I highly recommend The Coaster at Goats on the Roof!
-Take your family!
-Take your youth group or church group!
-Take some friends!
+Take your family, friends or even your youth group or church group!
 Once you ride this ride, you will want to ride it again and again!

 The downside to this location is parking is limited.
 The other thing just like most attractions in Pigeon Forge, you cannot leave the establishment without being hounded by time share sales people.
 So be warned as you leave a person will try to sell you a time share or try to offer you tickets to other places by buying something from them.
 I wished they wouldn’t just come up to you, but you opt in and go to them if you wish for that.
 Those two things were the part I didn’t like about it.